disclose/diodb/bug-bounty-list/README.md

 ## Other tips

 * Launch date can be tricky to find on some programs e.g. it's buried in a press release or blog post and not on the program page.
 If you think you've found a launch date, please include a reference to where you found it in the PR so the maintainers can check.
 * Some companies will offer these things on an ad-hoc or case-by-case basis, but this doesn't mean they're committing to do it for everyone.
-Be careful with the cash_reward, swag, and hall_of_fame options.
+Be careful with the bug_bounty, swag, and hall_of_fame options.
 As always, read the program page.